AnnsAnns/RIOT/doc/guides/build-system/flashing.md

 to test that the filter actually filters out non-matching boards).
 Then first run `./dist/tools/usb-serial/ttys.py` without arguments and study the output.
-When a genuine Arduino Mega 2560, a genuine Arduino Mega ADK (a variant of the Mega 2560),a cheap Arduino Mega 2560 clone, a BBC micro:bit v2, and a Nucleo F767-ZI are connected, the following output is shown:
+When a genuine Arduino Mega 2560, a genuine Arduino Mega ADK (a variant of the Mega 2560), a cheap Arduino Mega 2560 clone, a BBC micro:bit v2 and a Nucleo F767-ZI are connected, the following output is shown:

 path         | driver  | vendor                   | model                                | model_db                                             | serial                                           | ctime    | iface_num